nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/getting-started-with-the-nuxeo-platform/setting-up-your-nuxeo-environment.md

     $ docker exec mynuxeo bin/nuxeoctl mp-list
     ```

-    You get the list of local addons, whose status is downloaded.
+    You get a list of the local addons that have been downloaded.

 4. Install the addons required for this tutorial.